babarrett/g80-9009/method-3-direct+soarer.md

     - Do not have to open the keyboard case
     - No special controller needed
     - Need to create a DB-9 to PS/2 cable
-    - Need to add a PS/2 to USB adapter or Soarar, if you want USB
+    - Need to add a PS/2 to USB adapter or Soarer, if you want USB
     - No additional boxes (kdm3, Breakout Box) and their special cables needed
 * Fairly cheap hardware solution
 * Lock LEDs (caps, num) work

 ### Cons:

-* You lose the use of 48 keys on the keyboard.
+* Without Wkst working you lose the use of 39 keys on the keyboard.
 They do not send scan codes.
-These are all the colored keys (except the num pad), F13-F24, and the cluster of keys in the top-right.
+These are all the colored keys (except the num pad), F13-F24.
-* So you are left with 101 keys that work.
+* So you are left with 102 keys that work.
 * You have to create a custom DB0 to PS/2 cable, which shouldn't be too hard.
 * You'll have to purchase and wire up a 12V, 500mA power-supply to a DB-15.
 * Lock LED for scroll does not work
-* "Wkst" mode does not generate any scan codes
+* "Wkst" setting does not generate any scan codes

 ### Unknowns:

-* I'm still working on getting "Wkst" mode to generate all (most) scan codes
+* I'm still working on getting "Wkst" mode to generate all (most) scan codes.
+Might never succeed.

 ### Connectors: